Bottega Veneta Green Was Fashion's Favorite Color. What Happens Next?

 Advertisement

-The back story of the hue goes something like this: According to etymologists, Kelly green comes from a common Irish surname, and while people in America tend to associate it with sports teams and St. Paddy’s drinking culture, it was once a rather meaningful color for the Irish independence movement.
+The back story of the hue goes something like this: According to etymologists, Kelly green comes from a common Irish surname, and while it is often associated with St. Paddy’s drinking culture, it was once a rather meaningful colour for the Irish independence movement.
 In the late 18th century, it became a symbol for the Irish Home Rule movement.
 It’s still on the Irish flag today, separated from the orange stripe by a swath of white.
 (Given that Lee is English and Bottega Veneta is Italian, it’s unlikely that there is any historical significance behind the hue for either.)

 Advertisement

-Yet it’s a familiar color, too; the color of a well-kept lawn.
-And, like a freshly mowed, expertly fertilized patch of grass, it’s not quite natural.
+Yet it’s a familiar colour, too; the colour of a well-kept lawn.
+And, like a freshly mowed, expertly fertilised patch of grass, it’s not quite natural.
 To me, this green equivalent of topiary.
 Nostalgia, controlled, a little bit surreal, alive.
 Most importantly (at least for the financial success of a brand), it had the power to transform ordinary objects, like a pair of utilitarian rubber rain boots, into an instant hit.

-Color trends are notoriously hard to predict.
-It’s not just enough to pick a pretty color — it’s about how it interacts with textures, how it reflects light, how you describe it, how you present it, how you see it, and, perhaps most significantly, what new associations you can create between a color and a culture.
-So while it doesn’t matter whether you call the color parakeet or Kelly green or BV green, it will always be the hue associated with associated with Lee’s time at the company.
+Colour trends are notoriously hard to predict.
+It’s not just enough to pick a pretty colour — it’s about how it interacts with textures, how it reflects light, how you describe it, how you present it, how you see it, and, perhaps most significantly, what new associations you can create between a colour and a culture.
+So while it doesn’t matter whether you call the colour parakeet or Kelly green or BV green, it will always be the hue associated with associated with Lee’s time at the company.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.